-In 2007, the prediction is for a warm and dry weather at least through June.
-Based on experience over the past 8 years, if this prediction holds true, we should see generally similar tip moth populations and damage levels compared to 2006.
-Therefore, it is proposed that we continue the establishment of five new sites (per member) in 2007 and 2008 and continue the analysis of data already obtained to determine the effects of tip moth attacks on tree growth.
+In 2008, the prediction is for a slightly warmer and wetter weather at least through June.
+Based on experience over the past 8 years, if this prediction holds true, we should see generally similar lower tip moth populations and damage levels compared to 2006 and 2007.
+Therefore, it is proposed that we continue the establishment of five new sites (per member) in 2008 and continue the analysis of data already obtained to determine the effects of tip moth attacks on tree growth.

-Research Approach: Most participating company/organization has established one or more impact sites from 2001 to 2006.
+- Research Approach: Most participating company/organization has established one or more impact sites from 2001 to 2007.
 We are asking that each member establish five new sites during each of the next two years 2007 & 2008).
 All sites will be planted with improved 1-0 bare-root loblolly pine seedlings.
 The study uses a randomized block design with 1-2 replications (blocks) per site.
 Two treatments (plots) were established in each block.
-Each plot contains 126 trees (9 rows X 14 columns at approximately 6 ft X 9 ft spacing; see below).
-The treatments include:

-- 1) a check (standard company practices, i.e., site prep., herbicide, and fertilizer) - 2) standard practices plus tip moth control applied at recommended times before each tip moth generation for the first 2 years after planting.
+Each plot contains 126 trees (9 rows X 14 columns (see below) spacing depending on landowner).
+The treatments include: - 1) a check (standard company practices, i.e., site prep., herbicide, and fertilizer) - 2) standard practices plus tip moth control applied at recommended times before each tip moth generation for the first 2 years after planting.